Knight1/VanMooof-Module/EXAMPLES.md

 # VanMoof Module Tool Examples

-This document contains practical examples of using the VanMoof Module tool for various operations.
+This Markdown contains practical examples of using the VanMoof Module tool for various operations.

+Output Files use consistent **YYYYMMDD-HHMMSS** naming format for timestamps if no Frame and/or mac is supplied or the tool was unable to extract the mac from the Dump.

 ## Basic Operations